bacardi55/gtl/README.md

 * `X` or `❌`: Indicates that the feed format is wrong or that no entries has been found.
 * `D` or `☠️ `: Indicates that the capsule/page is unreachable.
 * `S` or `🔓`: Indicates an error with the SSL certificate.
+* `F` or `🔎`: Indicates that the feed is selected.
+It means only entries from this tinylog are displayed.
+* `M` or `🔕`: Indicates that the feed is muted.
+It means no entry of this tinylog will be displayed.

 ## Use gtl CLI
 ```